christopherabey/HoopStats/README.md

 # HoopStats
-HoopStats is the migrated github repository for the website https://hoopstats.app.
+HoopStats is the github repository for the website https://hoopstats.app.

 backend is currently being hosted with Render